bluedragonz/block-web-scrapers/README.md

 Some proxies leak HTTP header information that can be used to confirm their presence.
 Blocking transparent proxies could cause some issues for people visiting through a caching proxy, which is why this is disabled by default.
+Poor countries are the typical user of caching proxies, but some corporate setups use them as well.